Executive/Career Coach and Consultant

-Rachel is a graduate of Georgetown University’s Leadership Coaching Program and holds an Associate Certified Coach (ACC) credential with the International Coaching Federation.
+Rachel is a graduate of Georgetown University’s Leadership Coaching Program and holds an Professional Certified Coach (PCC) credential with the International Coaching Federation.
 She holds a Bachelor of Social Work from James Madison University and a Masters in e-Commerce from George Mason University.
 She also studied at the Universidad de Salamanca in Salamanca, Spain, which was a formative experience in seeing herself as a global citizen.
-She is certified in Myers-Briggs Type Indicator (MBTI), Leadership Circle 360 Profile, and a Global Career Development Facilitator.
+She is certified in Myers-Briggs Type Indicator (MBTI), Leadership Circle 360 Profile, DiSC Profile, Five Behaviors of a Cohesive Team, EQ-i 2.0 and EQ-i 360, and as a Global Career Development Facilitator.

 Rachel understands first-hand how difficult and exciting it can be to switch careers or into a leadership position.
 Her myriad roles have included Leadership Coach and Organizational Development Consultant, Project Manager (in both IT and HR), Assistant Director, and Chief of Staff positions.
 She was selected for and attended a customized Fellows Program at the Federal Executive Institute in 2008-2009.
 She has 7 years of private sector experience and over 13 years of federal government experience.